AdobeDocs/experience-manager-learn.en/help/forms/aem-forms-and-adobe-sign/create-adobe-sign-cloud-configuration.md

 level: Beginner
 exl-id: 7a62ae37-d391-4136-99f3-b32181afd475
 ---
-# Create Adobe Sign Cloud Configuration
+# Create Acrobat Sign Cloud Configuration

 Cloud services configuration in AEM allows you to create integration between AEM and other cloud applications.

-The following video will walk you through the steps needed to create cloud services configuration to integrate AEM with Adobe Sign
+The following video will walk you through the steps needed to create cloud services configuration to integrate AEM with Acrobat Sign

 >[!VIDEO](https://video.tv.adobe.com/v/38179/?quality=9&learn=on)